Casa Loma

-Casa Loma (improper Spanish for "Hill House") is a Gothic Revival castle-style mansion and garden in midtown Toronto, Ontario, Canada, that is now a historic house museum and landmark.
+Casa Loma (Spanish for "Hill House") is a Gothic Revival castle-style mansion and garden in midtown Toronto, Ontario, Canada, that is now a historic house museum and landmark.
 It was constructed from 1911 to 1914 as a residence for financier Sir Henry Pellatt.
 The architect was E. J. Lennox, who designed several other city landmarks.
 Casa Loma sits at an elevation of 140 m above sea level, 66 m above Lake Ontario.

 Due to its unique architectural character in Toronto, Casa Loma has been a popular filming location for movies and television.
 It is also a popular venue for wedding ceremonies, and Casa Loma can be rented in the evenings after the museum closes to the public.

 History

 In 1903, financier Henry Pellatt purchased 25 lots from developers Kertland and Rolf.
 Pellatt commissioned architect E. J. Lennox to design Casa Loma, with construction beginning in 1911, starting with the massive stables, potting shed and Hunting Lodge (a.k.a. coach-house) a few hundred feet north of the main building.
 The Hunting Lodge is a two-storey 4380 sqft house with servants' quarters.
-As soon as the stable complex was completed, Pellatt sold his summer house in Scarborough (burned down in the 1920s but the Lennox designed groundskeeper's home at 2 Courcelette Road remains) to his son and moved to the Hunting Lodge.
+As soon as the stable complex was completed, Pellatt sold his summer house in Scarborough (burned down in the 1920s but the Lennox designed groundskeeper's home at 12 Courcelette Road remains) to his son and moved to the Hunting Lodge.
 The stables were used as a construction site for the mansion (and also served as the quarters for the male servants), with some of the machinery still remaining in the rooms under the stables.